Fileless malware: History

-Fileless malware is an evolutionary strain of malicious software that has taken on a steady model of self-improvement/enhancement with a drive towards clearly defined focused attack scenarios, whose roots can be traced back to the terminate-and-stay-resident viral programs that, once they were launched, would reside in memory awaiting a system interrupt before gaining access to their control flow; examples of which were seen in viruses such as Frodo, The Dark Avenger, Number of the Beast.
+Fileless malware is an evolutionary strain of malicious software that has taken on a steady model of self-improvement/enhancement with a drive towards clearly defined focused attack scenarios, whose roots can be traced back to terminate-and-stay-resident viral programs that, once launched, would reside in memory awaiting a system interrupt before gaining access to their control flow; examples were seen in viruses such as Frodo, The Dark Avenger, and Number of the Beast.

-These techniques evolved by way of temporary memory resident viruses and were seen in famous examples such as: Anthrax, Monxla and took on their truer "fileless" nature by way of in-memory injected network viruses/worms such as CodeRed and Slammer.

-More modern evolutionary incarnations have been seen in viruses such as Stuxnet, Duqu, Poweliks, Phasebot etc.
+These techniques evolved by way of temporary memory resident viruses, were seen in famous examples such as Anthrax and Monxla, and took on their truer fileless nature by way of in-memory injected network viruses/worms such as CodeRed and Slammer.
+Evolutionary incarnations have been seen in modern viruses such as Stuxnet, Duqu, Poweliks, and Phasebot.

 Recent developments

-On February 8, 2017, Kaspersky Lab's Global Research & Analysis Team published a report titled: "Fileless attacks against enterprise networks" which implicates variants of this type of malware, and its latest incarnations, affecting 140 enterprise networks across the globe with banks, telecommunication companies and government organisations being the top targets.
+On February 8, 2017, Kaspersky Lab's Global Research & Analysis Team published a report titled: "Fileless attacks against enterprise networks" which implicates variants of this type of malware, and its latest incarnations, affecting 140 enterprise networks across the globe with banks, telecommunication companies and government organizations being the top targets.

 The report details how a variant of fileless malware is using PowerShell scripts (located within the Microsoft Windows Registry system) to launch an attack against a target's machine leveraging a common attack framework called Metasploit with supporting attack tools such as Mimikatz, and leveraging standard Windows utilities such as ‘SC’ and ‘NETSH’ to assist with lateral movement.

 The malware was only detected after a bank identified the Metasploit Meterpreter code running in physical memory on a central domain controller (DC).

-Kaspersky Labs is not the only company to have identified such emerging trends, with most of the principal IT security anti-malware companies coming forward with similar findings: Symantec, Trend Micro, McAfee Labs, Cybereason, etc.
+Kaspersky Labs is not the only company to have identified such emerging trends, with most of the principal IT security anti-malware companies coming forward with similar findings: Symantec, Trend Micro, and Cybereason.

 Digital forensics

-The emergence of malware that operate in a fileless way presents a major problem to digital forensic investigators, whose reliance on being able to obtain digital artifacts from a crime scene is critical to ensuring chain of custody and producing evidence that is admissible in a court of law.
+The emergence of malware that operates in a fileless way presents a major problem to digital forensic investigators, whose reliance on being able to obtain digital artifacts from a crime scene is critical to ensuring chain of custody and producing evidence that is admissible in a court of law.

 Many well-known digital forensic process models such as: Casey 2004, DFRWS 2001, NIJ 2004, Cohen 2009, all embed either an examination and/or analysis phase into their respective models, implying that evidence can be obtained/collected/preserved by some mechanism.

 The difficulty becomes apparent when considering the standard operating procedures of digital investigators and how they should deal with a computer at a crime scene.
 Traditional methods direct the investigator to: